mateolafalce/Decenwser/README.md

 }
 ```

 <p>These two functions are intended to update the content of the PDA by increasing the storage space.
-First, it is verified that the authority is the owner, and then the maximum allowed in the PDA is checked, which in this case has been determined to be 9000 bytes.
+First, it is verified that the authority is the owner, and then the maximum allowed in the PDA is checked, which in this case has been determined to be 9900 bytes of html/js content.
 After the value is stored, a global message is emitted to verify the update, and after all of the above has been completed, it is checked if the data volume has reached its maximum, and if so, the .html or .js of the account is increased by one to create another PDA and continue with the data upload process.</p>

 > In version 0.2.4, this type of architecture was implemented, which allows for great performance when rendering the webpage.